SM Spirituality Media

 What MBSR did

-MBSR is an eight-week curriculum: forty-five minutes of practice a day, weekly group sessions, a single full-day silent retreat.
-The components — body scan, mindful movement, sitting with breath, awareness of thought — are recognisable Vipassanā taught in clinical English.
-It was developed initially for chronic-pain patients at UMass who had run out of medical options.
-The clinical results were strong enough that the curriculum spread first through pain clinics, then through cardiology, oncology, psychiatry, and eventually outside medicine entirely.
+MBSR§ is an eight-week curriculum.
+Participants do forty-five minutes of practice a day, attend a weekly group session, and sit one full-day silent retreat.
+The components are recognisable Vipassanā§ taught in clinical English: body scan§, mindful movement, sitting with the breath, awareness of thought.
+Kabat-Zinn developed it initially for chronic-pain patients at UMass who had run out of medical options.
+The clinical results were strong enough that the curriculum spread first through pain clinics, then through cardiology, oncology and psychiatry, and eventually outside medicine entirely.

 The translation problem